AramKoorn/swifty/README.md

 - Documentation
 - Slicing
 - Print representation of the dataframe
-- Convert column to different type
 - Be able to work with dates

 # Installation SPM

-add this your Package.swift file
+You can install swifty by using the Swift Package Mangager. add this your Package.swift file
 ```
 Code here
 ```